henningWoehr/actions/setup-poetry/readme.md

 ## Getting started

-### Breaking changes for v2
+### Description
-With this action you can easily install
+With this action you can easily install python and poetry

 ### Create your workflow
 ```yaml